Elkfox/shopify-theme-framework/docs/_documentation/vendor-scripts.md

 We use Lodash in some of concrete functions (`concrete.Sections`, `concrete.Product`, `concrete.Variants`) because it makes things faster (in the browser), and easier to maintain.

 #### [Concrete Popups](https://github.com/Elkfox/Concrete-Popups)
-Modals and popups are used so frequently in ecommerce websites that we developed our own flavour because we weren't that impressed with the alternatives.
+Modals and popups are used so frequently in e-commerce websites that we developed our own flavour because we weren't that impressed with the alternatives.
 This lives in the vendor scripts because it is a dependency of the framework - although it doesn't need to be if you choose otherwise.

 There is some basic documentation [here](#concrete-popups).